hamsikapongubala/IoTDashboard/README.md

 A GET REST call through the API Gateway gets the image saved in the S3 bucket.
 A Lambda function is created to generate the script for retrieving the image.

 ## Node and React
 A simple node.js app was made to render the json response call to a .png image.
+React was used to construct the web-app.

 ## Running the App
 After downloading the necessary dependencies, first retrieve the data from Amazon S3 by running: